manofgod747/Philosophy/README.md

 ## Psychopathy
 Psychopathy is here defined as a person who has suffered traumatic violence.
 Psychopathy is matter of degree.

+When the body is subject to horrific violence, the soul leaves the body.
+During this time, the soul does not see or feel any of the sensations that are taking place.
+After the situation is over, the soul returns to the body, unaware of what just transpired.
+The pattern of violence is stored in the brain, and the pattern is echoed in the body until the soul understands what transpired.

+The level of psychopaty is in proportion to the type of violence an individual is subject to.
+If enough violence is used, the soul may leave the body indefinetly.
+This leaves a soulless body that can be arbitrarily controlled.
+The body without a soul is here called a Class I psychopathy.
+The partially detchated soul is called Class II psychopathy.

 ### Class I
 Class I psychopathy is defined as a body without a soul.
-A machine without purpose or intention that repeats whatever pattern has been learned, There is no free will.
+A machine without purpose or intention that repeats whatever pattern that has been learned.
+There is no free will.
 Only pattern repetition.
-These bodies are in complete darkness.
-Complete unawareness.
+These bodies are completely unawarene.

 ### Class II
 Class II psychopathy is a body with a partially detached soul.
 The soul is present but lacks full bodily control.
 The mind is damaged to some degree and the body is taken by temptations of varying kind depending on the types of experienced trauma.